Graduate Management Admission Test: Data Insights section

-Historical Format (until early 2024)
+Historical format (until early 2024)

 Analytical Writing Assessment (AWA)

 No longer part of the GMAT exam, the AWA consisted of a 30-minute writing task—analysis of an argument.
 It was important to be able to analyze the reasoning behind a given argument and write a critique of that argument.
 The essay was given two independent ratings and these ratings were averaged together to determine the test taker's AWA score.
 One rating was given by a computerized reading evaluation and another was given by a person at GMAC who will read and score the essay themselves without knowing what the computerized score was.
 The automated essay-scoring engine was an electronic system that evaluated more than 50 structural and linguistic features, including organization of ideas, syntactic variety, and topical analysis.
 If the two ratings differed by more than one point, another evaluation by an expert reader was required to resolve the discrepancy and determine the final score.

 The Analytical Writing Assessment was graded on a scale of 0 (minimum) to 6 (maximum) in half-point intervals.
 A score of 0 indicates that the response was either nonsensical, off-topic, or completely blank.
-It did not count toward’s a test taker’s total GMAT score.
+It did not count towards a test taker's total GMAT score.